pygfx/pygfx/docs/transparency.rst

 * "solid": alpha is ignored.
 * "solid_premul": the alpha is multiplied with the color (making it darker).

-Method "blended" (per-fragment blending of the object's color and the color in the output texture):
+Method "blended" (per-fragment blending, a.k.a. compositing):

 * "auto": classic alpha blending, with ``depth_write`` defaulting to True if ``.opacity==1``.
 * "blend": classic alpha blending using the over-operator.